What is a self-insured health plan?

 Self-insured health plans are not subject to state insurance regulations.
 Instead, they’re regulated at the federal level, under ERISA.
 So for example, if a state requires health plans to cover services like bariatric surgery or infertility treatment, or add additional state continuation after COBRA is exhausted, those requirements would not apply to self-funded health plans.

-Self-insured plans are also not subject to state laws designed to protect consumers from “surprise” balance billing.
-So although numerous states had laws on the books to protect consumers from surprise balance billing, the majority of people with employer-sponsored health insurance were not protected by those rules (surprise balance billing occurs when a person receives out-of-network care during an emergency, or receives care from an out-of-network provider while at an in-network hospital).
-However, the No Surprises Act, which took effect in 2022, is a federal law and provides widespread protections from surprise balancing billing.
-It applies to both self-insured and fully-insured health plans.
+Self-insured plans are, however, subject to various aspects of several federal laws, including the ACA, COBRA, HIPAA, and the No Surprises Act.
+Part of the reason the No Surprises Act was needed was that self-insured plans were not subject to state laws designed to protect consumers from “surprise” balance billing, so federal legislation was needed even though numerous states had addressed that issue for state-regulated health plans (surprise balance billing occurs when a person receives out-of-network care during an emergency, or receives care from an out-of-network provider while at an in-network hospital).
+The No Surprises Act applies nationwide, to both self-insured and fully-insured health plans.